hansamos/hansamos.github.io/_pages/markdown.md

 ---
 permalink: /misc/
-title: "Podcasts"
+title: "Thoughts"
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---

-This will be a series of interviews with very interesting people.
-Stay tuned
+This will be a series of posts on random topics.
+Stay tuned!